-And yet it is a spectacularly showy flower for cake decorating due to its size and the combination of its pristine white petals and its beautiful and detailed yellow/gold centre.
+This quick and easy gumpaste magnolia tutorial makes a spectacularly showy flower to finish a cake, especially a wedding cake, due to its larger size and combination of its pristine white petals and its beautiful and detailed yellow/gold centre.

 There are other varieties of magnolia which are just as popular, especially the pink magnolia which has narrower petals.

 - Magnolia petal cutters (one large, one small)/ or you can find templates via Google if you don’t wish to buy cutters

 - 24-guage white wires

 - Foam pad

 - Cardboard apple tray from grocery store to use as a petal former

 Take an 18-guage wire and cut into three pieces.
 Then tape the three pieces together with florist’s tape.